Conference

 Target Group

-The VDI conference "Automotive Data Communication 2025" is aimed at specialists and managers from OEMs, Tier 1 suppliers, semiconductor manufacturers, and cable and connector manufacturers.
-In particular, it addresses employees in the areas of "In-Vehicle Communication" and "In-Vehicle Networks".
+The 3rd International VDI Conference on Automotive Data Communication is aimed at technical specialists and managers from OEMs, tech companies, Tier 1 suppliers, semiconductor manufacturers, and cable/connector manufacturers.
+It is particularly relevant for individuals working in the following fields:

 Supporting Experts

-• Oliver Bettgens, Head of WiringARCH | LV-Energy & Simulation Department (TA-34) & Head of Networking Technologies (TA-31) | CARIAD SE
+• Oliver Bettgens, Head of WiringARCH | LV-Energy & Simulation Department (TA-34) & Head of Networking Technologies (TA-31)

 • Carsten Demuth, Region EMEA – Automotive Marketing & Application Director Digital Products and System Marketing, ST Microelectronics Application GmbH